OctopusDeploy/docs/docs/runbooks/runbook-examples/gcp/create-nlb.md

 In order to access Google Cloud, you usually have to use tools such as the [Google Cloud CLI](https://cloud.google.com/sdk/gcloud), which this runbook uses.

-This example assumes you have either the gcloud CLI installed on the machine where you run the runbook, or that you are using [execution containers for workers](/docs/deployment-process/execution-containers-for-workers/index.md) with an image which includes the gcloud CLI.
+This example assumes you have either the gcloud CLI installed on the machine where you run the runbook, or that you are using [execution containers for workers](/docs/deployment-process/execution-containers-for-workers/index.md) with an image that includes the gcloud CLI.

 ### Google Cloud authorization {#gcloud-authorization}